 The Verus Engineering Front Splitter is ideal for increasing front-end downforce.
 While the splitter is a flat component, it makes significant front downforce since it is using ground effects.
-The full splitter assembly is simulated including support rods.
-The full splitter assembly has an efficiency [L/D] of 70.
+The full splitter assembly is simulated.
+The full splitter assembly has an efficiency [L/D] of 72.
 Splitters are a very efficient downforce creating component for vehicles.